-The holy month of Ramadan is nearing its end, which also means that Eid-ul-Fitr is approaching.
+The Holy month of Ramadan is over and we are celebrating Eid-ul-Fitr today (May 3, 2022).
 After a month of fasting, on the day of Eid, people offer prayers in the morning to God almighty, wish and hug each other, and the elders give Eidi to the younger ones.
 The day is also special, for relatives, friends and acquaintances, all come together over a special Eid dinner.
 Since the novel Coronavirus is wreaking havoc once again this year, the believers are not just likely to offer prayers at home but also exchange greetings over the phone or video calls.

 However, that shouldn't stop you from preparing some special cuisines to share with your immediate family members even if it's not possible to host many from outside this time.
 Here, we have curated a list of some special Eid dishes and delicacies.

 Kimami sewaiyan forms part of the desserts that are usually served throughout the day and of course at the dinner table.
 The main ingredients are vermicelli and milk and the final preparation is slightly thicker in consistency.
 Lotus seeds, almond, coconut, cashews and raisins are also added in the mix of milk, khoya, sugar and vermicelli to make it richer.
 Click here for the recipe.

 It's an authentic version of vermicelli pudding.
 While ‘sheer' is Persian for milk, 'khurma' stands for dates.
 This traditional Eid delicacy is made differently in different households.
 Key ingredients of include vermicelli or sewai, milk, and loads of nuts.
 Click here for the recipe.

 Perhaps one of the easiest but extremely delicious, shahi tukda is made with bread, milk, khoya and nuts.
 Click here for the recipe.